zabokaa/GreenUnity/README.md

 ## key features

-- menu + responsive design

-  - ability to navigate to all different sections
+- Menu and Responsive Design
+  - **Responsive Design:** The webpage follows a mobile-first approach, ensuring optimal user experience across various devices.
+  - **Menu Navigation:** The page features an intuitive menu for easy navigation, allowing users to access different sections effortlessly.

+- Event Display
+  - **Text-Only Display for Mobile:** Events are presented in a text-only format on mobile devices --> enhance readability and user experience.
+  - **Image Display for Tablet and Laptop:** Events are showcased with pictures on tablet devices and arranged in two-per-row format for laptops.

+- User Enrollment
+  - **Event Enrollment:** Users can enroll in one or more events by providing their names and email addresses.
+  - **Additional Information:** Users have the option to include additional details, such as special assistance requirements --> better communication and event coordination.

+- Quick Navigation
+  - **Arrows for Scroll Navigation:** Arrows below each section enable users to quickly navigate to the top of the page.

+- Information Sections
+  - **Community Garden Development:** Users can find information about the development of the community garden -->  transparency and engagement.
+  - **Vision and Mission:** A dedicated section outlines the vision and mission of the community, providing users with a deeper understanding of its purpose.
+  - **Opening Hours:** Clear details about the operating hours are available for user convenience.
+  - **Monthly Events:** Users can easily access info about events scheduled for the current month, facilitating event planning and participation.

-  -
+- Footer
+  - **Comprehensive Footer:** The footer contains essential information, including the address, a brief impressum, and links to social media.
+  - **New Tab Links:** Social media links open in new tabs, ensuring users remain on my page.

 ## user stories

+- Responsive Experience
+  - As a user, I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.

 - Event Enrollment
   - As a user, I want a simple event enrollment process.
   - As a user, I need to enroll in multiple events efficiently, providing additional details like special assistance requirements.

-- Responsive Experience
-  - As a user, I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.

 - Quick Navigation
   - As a user, I need quick navigation between sections using arrow buttons for efficient browsing.